rangari-rani/rangari-rani/README.md

 <h3 align="left">Hi 👋, I'm Rani Rangari</h3>

-👋 Hello!
+👋 Hello there!
 I'm an aspiring **Software Engineer** with a passion for solving complex problems and building scalable applications. 🚀

 🚀 **Current Focus**
 - 🌐 **DSA Preparation** – Solving questions from the **Striver A2Z DSA Sheet** to strengthen problem-solving skills.